BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-09-how-we-simplify-our-lft-broadcast.md

 - The control room puts the RF microphone on the speaker(s)

 For a remote speaker, it's even easier.
-Just pass him/her the Streamyard link and he/she can use his/her webcam and his/her own microphone.
+Just pass them the Streamyard link and they can use their webcam and their own microphone.

 This is what our Stream setup now looks like with the cabling: